Life insurance is a critical purchase. In fact, it’s one of the most important purchases that you’ll ever make.

-Instead you get our help and years of experience without having to pay one cent more.
+Instead you get my help and years of experience without having to pay one cent more.

 Regardless of your medical history or anything else a captive agent is limited in the options they can offer you.

 A good independent agent should ask you a number of questions upfront.
-If they don’t we suggest you run for the hills!
+If they don’t I suggest you run for the hills!

 The important thing to know is that each insurance company will look at you differently based upon your background, medical history, and so on.